-Little is known about Jefferson family members and bathing, aside from Jefferson's two accounts of bathing his feet in cold water.
-He wrote to James Maury in 1815 and then to Doctor Vine Utley on March 21, 1819, ascribing his lack of "catarrhs" (or common colds) to "the habit of bathing my feet in cold water every morning, for sixty years past."1 Jefferson also owned a copy of The History of Cold Bathing: Both Ancient and Modern in Two Parts, by Floyer and Baynard, 1706.2 By examining 18th and 19th century French and American bathing recommendation manuals, a clear ideological distinction can be discerned between bathing for reasons of health and relaxation, and bathing (or washing) for reasons of cleanliness.
+Little is known about Jefferson family members and bathing, aside from Thomas Jefferson's two accounts of bathing his feet in cold water.
+He wrote to James Maury in 1815 and then to Doctor Vine Utley on March 21, 1819, ascribing his lack of "catarrhs" (or common colds) to "the habit of bathing my feet in cold water every morning for 60. years past."1 Jefferson also owned a copy of The History of Cold Bathing: Both Ancient and Modern in Two Parts, written by John Floyer and Edward Baynard and first published in 1706.2 By examining 18th and 19th century French and American bathing recommendation manuals, a clear ideological distinction can be discerned between bathing for reasons of health and relaxation, and bathing (or washing) for reasons of cleanliness.
 The latter was generally accomplished by washing the face and hands and otherwise presenting a neat outward appearance with emphasis on the smartness of clothing.
 Such hand and face washing usually took place in one's bed chamber, with a basin and a relatively small amount of water.
 Concerns for cleanliness of the body were secondary, unlike what we associate the act of bathing with today.

 The objects and technologies associated with bathing are easier to identify as practices became more regularized over time; the first half of the 19th century saw the eventual acceptance of the "hygienic" bath and its desired end result: bodily cleanliness.
 The warm bath (with soap) thus came to be used for achieving greater cleanliness, while the cold bath became associated solely with stimulation.12 The acceptance of bathing can be said to illustrate the interaction of technological and cultural change: